shopware/meteor/docs/docs/guide/index.md

 After all files have been compiled, a new browser window should open, in which you should see the Administration.
 After logging in, you should see the notification from your plugin.

-Congratulations 🎉 You just created your first interaction with the Administration via the Admin Extension SDK.
+Congratulations 🎉 You just created your first interaction with the Administration via the Meteor Admin SDK.